pnpm/pnpm/.changeset/two-readers-whisper.md

 "@pnpm/get-context": minor
 ---

-Add `unhookedManifest` that stores the unmodified.
+Add `originalManifest` that stores the unmodified.